How Conversational Research Can Improve Your Social Strategy

 Track your competitors

 To gain a foothold in your industry, you need to look into what your competitors are doing.
-Most of the social listening tools give you the option to track brand mentions of sites similar to yours so you can also observe and measure their performances.
+Any good social media monitoring tool will give you the option to track brand mentions of sites similar to yours so you can also observe and measure their performances.

 Before scaling the findings of your competitor research with your progress, you need to consider two factors: